Skip to main content

 Every meal planning app promises to solve your "what's for dinner" problem.
 Most of them solve it in the same way: hand you a database of recipes and a calendar to drag them onto.
 That's fine for people who enjoy planning.
 For the rest of us, it's just another chore with a nicer UI.

-I spent two weeks using six meal planning apps to see which ones actually reduce the mental load of feeding yourself (or your family) every week.
+I spent two weeks testing different categories of meal planning apps to see which ones actually reduce the mental load of feeding yourself (or your family) every week.
 Here's what I found.

 The quick comparison

-This is ours, so I'll be upfront about that.
+This is what we built.
 CWR does something none of the others do: it generates original recipes using AI.
 You tell it what's in your fridge (or snap a photo), and it creates recipes tailored to those ingredients, your dietary restrictions, and your taste preferences.

 The meal planning is AI-generated too.
 Instead of browsing recipes and dragging them onto a calendar, you describe what you want for the week and Grandma Bot (our AI assistant) builds it.
 Breakfast, lunch, dinner, snacks.